AnubhavShivhare2003/Git-hub-work/Unit-1/Git workflow.md

-# 🔄 Understanding the Git Workflow – CodingGita Hostel Guide
+# 🔄 Understanding the Git Workflow – CodingGita Guide

-Welcome to **CodingGita's Git Hostel Guide**!
+Welcome to **CodingGita's Git Guide**!
 In this section, we will break down how Git actually works **behind the scenes**.
 You’ll learn about the **three main areas** in Git: